How to use the Configuration Manager console

 The Documentation node has no explicit proxy configuration.
 It uses any OS-defined proxy in the Internet Options control panel applet.
 To retry after a connection error, refresh the Documentation node.

 (Introduced in version 2203)

 Starting in version 2203, the Configuration Manager console offers a dark theme.
-Using a console theme can help you easily distinguish a test environment from a production environment or one hierarchy from another.
 To use the theme, select the arrow from the top left of the ribbon, then choose Switch console theme.
 Select Switch console theme again to return to the light theme.
 As of version 2303, the main screen of the console and delete secondary site wizards adhere to the dark theme.

-- Currently, there are certain locations in the console that may not display the dark theme correctly.
+- Currently, there are locations in the console that may not display the dark theme correctly.
 We are continuosly working to improve the dark theme.